builtio-flow/cli-minimal/README.md

 # minimal
-A minimal sample app for getting started with Flow CLI
+A minimal sample app for getting started with Webmethods.io wmiocli